thomasjahoda/capacitor-native-audio/README.md

 preload(options: PreloadOptions) => Promise<void>
 ```

+WARNING: If an audio asset with that assetId was already preloaded, this will throw an error.

 | Param         | Type                                                      |
 | ------------- | --------------------------------------------------------- |
 | **`options`** | <code><a href="#preloadoptions">PreloadOptions</a></code> |